You can issue a refund right in the Merchant Portal or via BlueSnap's APIs.

 Dual control mode is designed for merchant refund protection.
 With this mode, a refund request must be approved by a second user before it can be processed.
 This functionality is only available if there is more than one user under the merchant account.

-- Turn on/off the Dual Control for all users through the merchant admin account.
+- Turn Dual Control on or off for all users through the merchant admin account.

 - Refund requests will be displayed on the review table before they are approved.
-If the request is pending, under Order Flow Log > Action Description it will display: "Refund request is waiting for 2nd approval."
+If the request is pending, it will display: "Refund request is waiting for 2nd approval" under Order Flow Log > Action Description.

 - A second user (different from the one who initiated the refund request) can review the refund request by clicking on the Review button to check transaction details.